-The act was amended by the Labor Management Relations (Taft-Hartley) Act in 1947, which outlawed a number of union labor practices, such as wildcat strikes, jurisdictional strikes and secondary boycotts, and allowed states to pass “right to work” statutes that prohibited closed union shops (workplaces where union membership was mandatory).
-The NLRA was further amended in 1959 by the Labor Management Reporting and Disclosure (Landrum-Griffin) Act, which required unions to hold secret elections, and protect union members from violation of certain constitutional rights.
+The NLRA was further amended in 1959 by the Labor Management Reporting and Disclosure (Landrum-Griffin) Act, which requires unions to hold secret elections and protects union members from violation of certain constitutional rights.

 States extensively regulate the employer–employee bargaining relationship.
-They may regulate employers and employees not covered by the National Labor Relations Act.
+They may regulate employers and employees not covered by the NLRA.

 Its Benefits and Why Some Corporations Try to Prevent It In our work, most of us look for something that rewards our ef...
 Read More